palace-audio/mixing-engineer/README.md

 ## Troubleshooting

 - **Chat panel is blank.** The device couldn't reach the UI hosted on GitHub Pages.
 Check your internet connection.
-If you're offline, the device won't work — the UI is fetched fresh each time.
+If you're offline, the device won't work (WIP)
 - **Status stays red / "Offline".** Click the gear icon top-right, pick your provider, and enter its key.
-- **Responses time out.** Open Max Console in Ableton (View → Max Window) and look for red errors.
-Most often this is the device losing its connection to the Live set — close the set and reopen.
+- **Responses time out.** Most often this is the device losing its connection to the Live set — close the set and reopen.
+It could also be an AI provider timing out - try repeating your question, or tell the AI you never got an answer.

 ## License

 Proprietary — all rights reserved.
 See [LICENSE](LICENSE).
-The source is public so the device can run (its interface is served from this repository) and for transparency, but it is **not** open source: you may not copy, clone, fork, reuse, redistribute, modify, or monetize the code or its prompts without written permission.
+The source is public for transparency and educational purposes, but it is **not** open source: you may not copy, clone, fork, reuse, redistribute, modify, or monetize the code or its prompts without written permission.

 ## Credits

 Built by Alp Isbir.
-Powered by Claude (Anthropic) or any OpenAI-compatible model.
+Powered by artificial intelligence.
 Uses Max for Live (Ableton + Cycling '74).